Table of Contents

 For more information, see Earned Income Credit , later.

 Limit on itemized deductions.
-Beginning January 1, 2013, itemized deductions for taxpayers with adjusted gross incomes above $150,000 may be reduced.
+Itemized deductions may be reduced for taxpayers with an adjusted gross income above $152,525.
 See Overall limitation , later.

 Future developments.
 For the latest information about developments related to Publication 554, such as legislation enacted after it was published, go to www.irs.gov/pub554.